yohenthounaojam/hamiltonian/README.md

 #### Handling issues and errors during implementation
 - Many a times, I recieved a *Maximum Recursion Depth* Exeeded error.
--- First, I was convinced my algorithm was extremely bad in terms of time complexity.
+  - First, I was convinced my algorithm was extremely bad in terms of time complexity.
 However, there was simple but of not returning the recursive call.

 ### More Optimal Solutions

+#### For graphs with maximum degree of 3
+- Time Complexity: O(1.251<sup>n</sup>)
+- More Details: [Kyoto University Research]: https://link.springer.com/chapter/10.1007%2F978-3-540-73545-8_13

 #### Bellman, Held, and Karp Algorithm
-- Time Complexity: O(n<sup>2</sup>2n<sup>n</sup>)
+- Time Complexity: O(n<sup>2</sup>2<sup>n</sup>)
+- Algorithm: In short, it uses Dynamic Programming to check for paths in subgraphs and saving the state for each subgrah.
+- More details: [Hamiltonian Path Algorithm]: https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm